-This time I’m taking a look at the latest installment of the John Wick series.
+This time I’m taking a look at the first of the film adaptations of Cornelius Ryan’s books, with The Longest Day.
 Read More

 I saw the latest installment of the Legendary Films Godzilla Cinematic Universe!
 Here are my thoughts (mostly spoiler free) on Kong: Skull Island.
 Please refrain from spoilers until 4/15/2016, to give people at least a month to see the film.
 Read More